-The Nursery/Maintenance Inspection assesses the actual results of the relocation process.
-It takes place one to two weeks after the last of the relocated plant materials have been placed in the nursery.
+The nursery/maintenance inspection is done to assess the results of the native plant relocation process.
+It takes place approximately 3 months after the last of the salvageable plants have been placed in the nursery and before the issuance of the Certificate of Occupancy for the project.
 The plant identification number from the inventory list needs to be clearly marked on the box or plant.
-To schedule your inspection, call 480-312-5750.
+To schedule an inspection, call 480-312-5750.